matthart1983/wordpuzzle/README.md

-# Word Puzzle Games
+# Word Puzzle Games (Multi‑Game Hub)

-A collection of engaging word puzzle games built with React and Vite.
-Currently includes Word Guess and Letter Hunt games.
+A collection of engaging puzzle games built with React and Vite.
+The app provides a unified launcher, shared UI, per‑game state, high scores, and theming.

 ## 🎮 Games Included